CrownedComedian/Red-Sands-of-Time-Data-Pack/README.md

 This datapack isolates all generated structures to its own custom dimensions.
 It will not generate over any existing user-created worlds.
-Install RSOT the same way you'd install any other datapack.
+Install rsot the same way you'd install any other datapack.
 See [Tutorials/Installing a data pack](https://minecraft.wiki/w/Tutorials/Installing_a_data_pack) from the Minecraft wiki.